 High-quality teaching is at the heart of our approach with the intention of achieving best possible outcomes for disadvantaged pupils in all areas and especially the core subjects of English and mathematics.
-However, we strongly believe the pastoral care, positive mental / physical health are the firm building blocks that must be in place before successful learning can take place.
-Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through 1:1, small group work sessions for pupils whose education has been worst affected.
+However, we strongly believe pastoral care, positive mental / physical health are the firm building blocks that must be in place before successful learning can take place.
+Our strategy is also integral to wider school plans for education recovery, notably in its targeted support for pupils whose education has been worst affected.
 To ensure they are effective we will: